nils-werner/raspi-dashboard/README.md

     /home/display/.xinitrc

-contains a line `dwb -R http://www.google.com/`.
+contains a line `qutebrowser :fullscreen http://www.google.com/`.
 The URL in this line will be loaded by the browser upon booting.
 Insert your URL here.

 Readonly filesystem
 -------------------